sollynoay/Sonar-simulator-blender/README.md

 We use python script in Blender to generate acoustic images.
 It is necessary to install packages in the Python in Blender.
 Basic packages: OpenCV and OpenEXR.
 There is no strict version requirements for OpenCV and OpenEXR.
 Just to make sure the python version of Blender meets the dependencies version.
-For example, Blender 2.93 uses python 3.9, more recent OpenCVv would be preferred, like 3.4.16.
+For example, Blender 2.93 uses python 3.9, more recent OpenCV would be preferred, like 3.4.16.
 ## OpenCV
 There are several methods to install OpenCV to the python in Blender.
 Here, an example is given by downloading [OpenCV](https://opencv.org/releases/) first and link to the OpenCV library in Windows.